pgjdbc/pgjdbc/docs/content/documentation/ssl.md

 > **NOTE**
 >
-> When using a PKCS-12 client certificate the name *MUST* be `user` when using `openssl pkcs12 -export -name user ...` There are complete examples of how to export the certificate in the [certdir](https://raw.githubusercontent.com/pgjdbc/pgjdbc/master/certdir/Makefile) Makefile
+> When using a PKCS-12 client certificate the name or alias *MUST* be `user` when using `openssl pkcs12 -export -name user ...`
+There are complete examples of how to export the certificate in the [certdir](https://raw.githubusercontent.com/pgjdbc/pgjdbc/master/certdir/Makefile) Makefile

 Finer control of the SSL connection can be achieved using the `sslmode` connection parameter.